-Fulfillment of the individual criteria set forth in letters (a)-(c) is also required in the case of the appropriation of net profit for the payment of remuneration for the acquisition of the mutual fund company's own shares.
+Fulfillment of the individual criteria set forth above is also required in the case of the appropriation of net profit for the payment of remuneration for the acquisition of the mutual fund company's own shares.
 For the purposes of the indicated thresholds, the amount of dividends paid and the amount of share buybacks are added together.